Quantizing QED

 The functional version is the same idea:

-Here $G(A)=0$ is the gauge condition.
 For Lorenz gauge,

 The determinant is the Jacobian for changing variables from the gauge parameter $\lambda$ to the gauge-fixing function $G(A^\lambda)$.
 It counts how the gauge slice cuts through each gauge orbit.